-BILLINGS, Mont. – Wildlife officials captured an oiled hawk Tuesday and were trying to capture more than a dozen other animals that might have been harmed by a broken Exxon Mobil pipeline that spilled an estimated 1000 barrels of oil into the Yellowstone River in Montana
+BILLINGS, Mont.-- Wildlife officials are trying to capture and clean almost 20 animals, including a bald eagle, that might have been harmed by a broken Exxon Mobil pipeline that spilled an estimated 1,000 barrels of oil into the Yellowstone River in Montana.

 Most of the animals affected are various types of birds and fish but also include a fox and beaver.

 Fish and Wildlife's Karen Nelson says biologists do not believe the bald eagle will survive the winter unless it is cleaned.

 The pipe that runs under the waterway near Billings failed July 1.